Logo with the word "cleanstart" in purple lowercase letters and a curved pink shape resembling a crescent moon on the right side.

 *Please note that the monthly finance payment may vary depending on when you authorize your utility interconnection documents.
 State incentives for solar are time-sensitive and are subject to change, with incentives consistently decreasing over time.
 We recommend consulting with a solar expert to understand the current incentive landscape and maximize your potential savings.

-PPA (Power Purchase Agreement) Example:
+(Power Purchase Agreement)

 PPA offers simplicity and more immediate savings, with homeowners purchasing solar power at a lower cost than utility power: